creativepsyco/creativepsyco.github.com/source/_posts/2014-08-11-facebook-does-it-again-cheating-dalvik.markdown

 I am assuming that when they say **too many of our classes are accessed directly by the Android Framework**, they mean that a lot of Activities, Views, Receivers etc. need to registered which can only happen at the DexOpt stage of the app.
 This supports my assumption that the reason why they can't break the app is because of a lot of direct views and class hierarchies that need to be injected into the system classloader before the start of the app.

+However, that said, FB is using the secondary dex file loading mechanism to some extent on their app.
+You can decompile the APK and take a look.
+But why then they would need to do a Linear Alloc even now is the main question, which was the motivation behind this post.

 **EDIT**